andylokandy/typed-type-exercise-in-rust/README.md

 ## Things to do

-- [ ] Automatcially generate the nullable function.
+- [x] Automatcially generate the nullable function.
-- [ ] Implement arrays.
+- [x] Implement arrays.
 - [ ] Implement unlimited-length tuples.
+- [x] Implment generic functions.
+- [x] Implment functions properties.
+- [x] Implment variadic functions.
-- [ ] Implment generic functions.
+- [ ] Implment sparse columns (some of the rows in a column are hidden).
 - [ ] Check ambiguity between function overloads.
 - [ ] Read material for the project.